ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/jdbc/extract/README.md

 ## Description

-This tutorial is an application that reads tweets from flat file and load them in a relational database using JDBC.
+This tutorial is an application that reads tweets from a relational database using JDBC and export them to a flat file.

 ## Pre-requisite

-* JDK 1.6+
+* JDK 1.7+
 * Maven
 * Git (optional)
 * Your favorite IDE (optional)